apace100/origins-docs/docs/power_types/modify_damage_dealt.md

     }
 }
 ```
-This power gives the player additional 2 and a half hearts of damage if its feet or eyes is inside a water block, regardless of its fluid level.
+This example gives the player additional 2 and a half hearts of damage if the player is inside a water fluid, regardless of its fluid level.